Massless and Partially Massless Limits in Quadratic Gravity: Summary and conclusions

 \end{itemize}

 Subsequently, in sec.~\ref{sec:phys-impl} we argued that our analysis of the limit $\beta\rightarrow \infty$ can be relevant for the dynamics of Quadratic Gravity in the deep UV regime.
 Indeed, quantum mechanically the Weyl-squared coefficient $\beta$ runs with the physical energy and tends to infinity in the infinite-energy limit.
-In particular, in the case of a non-zero and positive cosmological constant, we provided arguments suggesting that quantum corrections can be neglected in the limit of interest and that the discussion in sec.~\ref{sec:beta-inf-lambdaneq0} literally applies.
+In particular, in the case of a non-zero and positive cosmological constant we provided arguments suggesting that quantum corrections can be neglected in the limit of interest and that the discussion in sec.~\ref{sec:beta-inf-lambdaneq0} literally applies.
 This means that high-energy aspects of Quadratic Gravity can be understood in terms of the partially massless limit of the spin-$2$ ghost and the dynamics in the infinite-energy limit is fully captured by $S_{00}.$

 Since the $R^2$ coefficient $\alpha$ decreases with the energy, some interaction couplings in $S_{00}$ may become strong in such a way that a non-perturbative treatment may be required.
-As a simple investigation, we have shown that the constraint $T^{(00)}=0$ guarantees that the classical Hamiltonian density associated to $S_{00}$ is positive definite for purely time-dependent scalar field configurations despite the presence of a ghost.
-We find this preliminary result on the non-perturbative stability of $S_{00}$ very interesting because it may suggest that there is much more to explore and learn about Quadratic Gravity in the high-energy regime where the ghost instabilities are usually believed to be the most severe instead.
-A more general and deeper analysis will be part of a future work.
+We made several remarks on the action $S_{00}$ and argued that a fully non-perturbative and non-linear study is required before making any claim about the (in)stability of the dynamics of the two scalar fields.
+A more general and deeper analysis will be part of future work.

 Let us make some final comments on the role of the cosmological constant.
 It is important to point out that in all approaches aimed at quantizing the theory of Quadratic Gravity in~\eqref{action-stelle} it is usually assumed that the cosmological constant is negligible~\cite{Salvio:2018crh,Donoghue:2019ecz,Anselmi:2017ygm,Anselmi:2018ibi}.
 However, contrary to common beliefs, in this work we have shown that there exists a regime (given by $\beta=\infty$) in which the cosmological constant can play a crucial role.
 In particular, its presence may uniquely determine the high-energy limit of the theory in terms of a detailed particle spectrum, an enhanced scalar gauge symmetry and a decoupling phenomenon of the spin-$2$ sector.
 No matter how small $\Lambda$ is, its non-zero and positive value has huge implications.